mateo4778/Vstream/readme.txt

 In the destruction of the monopolization of ideas, lies the seeds of another revolution, one that will bring wealth, freedom, and jobs.

-Rebels, may the force be with you.
-Always.